 Before you start, a little prep work

-- Fold the (unstretched) strip of lavender crepe paper over, almost in half – leave a 1/4″ edge free.
+- Stretch the lavender crepe paper, and cut in half.
+Fold a strip of lavender crepe paper over, almost in half – leave a 1/4″ edge free.
 Press the fold with fingers to give it a solid crease.

 - Unfold, add glue to the top edge, and refold pressing the glued edge gently to laminate the piece together.

 - Cut the strip into 4 pieces – 4.5″, 3.5″, 2.5″, 1.5″.

 - Using the 1/4″ edge as the stop guide, fringe the edge of the strips.
 Each fringe between 1/16 to 1/8th of an inch.